Play 5 Complete Implementation Guide

 Step 3: Create Client Record

-Insert a new contact or matter in your CRM
+Insert a new contact or matter in your CRM.

-Clio API
+Clio API example:

 curl -X POST "https://app.clio.com/api/v4/contacts.json" \